-Our terms of reference state that all members of the IGC must act solely in the interests of Workplace scheme members and pathway investors.
-This applies to HL employed members, who are free to participate in the IGC without it conflicting with the other terms of their employment.
+Our terms of reference state that all members of the IGC must act solely in the interests of workplace scheme members and pathway investors.
+This applies to HL members, who are free to participate in the IGC without it conflicting with the other terms of their employment.

 The members of the IGC were appointed after a robust recruitment process.
 For the HL employed member this included advertising the role to all HL staff.
 For the external members, HL advertised the position on their website and other channels.
 For all positions, multiple rounds of interviews took place which were conducted by panels independent of each other.
-Richard Butcher, the independent chair, was involved in the interview and selection process for all the new members appointed in 2020 (Mark, Rita and Ian).
+Richard Butcher, the independent chair, was involved in the interview and selection process for all the new members appointed in 2020 (Mark, Rita and lan).
 The recruitment process was also overseen by HL's human resources and talent acquisition team.
 Our respective histories mean that together, we've sufficient expertise and experience to act in your interest.

 In addition, we're sufficiently independent to act in your interest.
 This is because four of us are independent of HL and the one who is an employee is contractually able to be and has demonstrated his independence during our meetings.
-HL monitors whether IGC members have the required skills, experience and independence to carry out our roles.